 Loss, in simple terms, means the excess of expenses over income.
 Loss arises when income earned during the financial year by the taxpayer is less than the expenditures incurred by him during the year.
 There might be house property loss or capital loss or loss from business/profession/other income.

-The assets which are held by the taxpayer as an investment are treated as Capital Assets under the Income-tax Act, 1961.
-The capital asset might be a building, land, or even shares and securities, etc. If the taxpayer sells his capital asset at a greater value than the purchase price, he will gain from such capital asset.
-However if the sale proceeds of any capital asset are less than its purchase price, then it results in capital loss.
+The assets which are held by the taxpayer as an investment are treated as Capital Assets under the Income-tax Act, of 1961.
+The capital asset might be a building, land, or even shares and securities, etc. If the taxpayer sells his capital asset at a greater value than the purchase price, he will gain from the such capital asset.
+However if the sale proceeds of any capital asset are less than its purchase price, it results in capital loss.

 Click here to know about Capital Gains.

-i) Long term capital loss-
+i) Long-term capital loss-

-Income-tax Act, 1961 has provided the following rules for set-off and carry forward of long term capital loss:
+Income-tax Act, 1961 has provided the following rules for set-off and carry forward of long-term capital loss:

 - If capital loss still exists then it can be carried forward to the next financial year.